jlschuma/DatabaseProj/README.md

 Billing: Your bill is paid.
 Here are what your billing cycles look like now
 - 4. Show Billing Cycles By Customer using CustomerId=5
-Additional Info...
-Billing Staff can also see all cycles by type, edit a cycle, create a cycle
+ADDITIONAL COMMANDS: Billing Staff can also see all cycles by type, edit a cycle, create a cycle

 Stocking (UserId 5)
 Stocking: As part of stocking I check for special order requests and order the items for customers